RahmaBahgat/BoardGamesApp/README.md

 ## 🧠 Overview

-A modular and extensible board game framework built in Java to showcase Object-Oriented Programming (OOP) principles.
+A modular and extensible board game framework built in C++ to showcase Object-Oriented Programming (OOP) principles.
 Designed to allow easy creation of new board game types without modifying the core logic.

-The framework follows the **Open/Closed Principle**, enabling developers to extend functionality through inheritance and polymorphism.

 ---